All Books

 by Oliver Burkeman

-Embrace your finite time to focus on what truly matters in life.
+Embrace your finite time and focus on what truly matters.

 Key Takeaways

-• Recognize that efficiency hacks can often increase anxiety and workload.
+• Recognize that efficiency hacks can often increase anxiety.

-• Practice 'strategic underachievement' by consciously choosing what to neglect.
+• Practice 'strategic underachievement' by choosing what not to do.

 Who Should Read